 School Cash Online is an accounting system used by the North Vancouver School District.
 The parent interface of the software allows parents to pay for student items online, as well as to complete and return district and school forms.
 The system is voluntary, with parents setting up their own accounts.

 SchoolMessenger is a comprehensive communication system used by the North Vancouver School District to communicate with parents.
 The system is used to send emails, text messages and phone calls to parents.
 At the secondary school level, it is used to make daily attendance phone calls for missed classes.
 Emergency notifications, such as a school closure, are broadcast to parents through SchoolMessenger.
 The system also offers an app to parents that they can voluntarily download to their mobile devices to receive messages on their cell phones.

 Microsoft Office 365

 The North Vancouver School District uses Microsoft Office 365 to provide all students with an email account and seven gigabytes of online file storage for student documents.
 Students have unique secure logins and passwords.
 Office 365 accounts are used for various educational purposes, such as students working collaboratively on Word, Excel, PowerPoint and OneNote projects, and file sharing documents with teachers.
 Elementary school level accounts are restricted to emailing within the North Vancouver School District Office 365 environment; emails from/to outside the North Vancouver School District are disabled.
-The North Vancouver School District only uses elements of the Office 365 suite that are housed in Canada.

 School offices and teachers have the login information for their students.
 If parents/students do not receive the login information from their teacher(s)/school, they can request it from the school's office.
 Office 365 also allows all students to download the Microsoft Office suite (Word, Excel, PowerPoint, etc.) on their home computers for free.